rapid7/r7insight_node/README.md

 ### Required

  - **token:** String.
-Authorization token for the Logentries service.
+Authorization token for the Rapid7 Insight Platform.
  - **region**: Mandatory argument.
 The region of ingestion endpoint to be used.
 Examples: 'eu', 'us'

 ### Behavior